Greece Moments Greece Moments

 White sand beach in Stoupa

 On the northern beach section there are a few interesting rock formations and sea pools to marvel at.
-On Kalogria beach, cool fresh water flows from the mountains into the sea.
+On Kalogria beach, cool fresh water flows down from the mountains into the sea.

 The two towns of Kardamili and Stoupa in the Exo Mani are very lively and offer an almost perfect tourist infrastructure.
-This makes them one of the most popular holiday resorts the Mani.
+This makes them two of the most popular holiday resorts in the Mani.
 In the low season, it is still pleasantly quiet and you can enjoy a coffee in one of the many cafés overlooking the sea.

 Itilo Bucht Mani Peloponnes